-(a) attain satisfactory scoring across tests taken at The Folkestone School for Girls.
+(a) attain satisfactory scoring across tests taken at The Folkestone School for Girls in September each year.
 These will test students’ verbal, non-verbal and Mathematical competency and will require similar skills to those needed for Key Stage 2 English and Mathematics.
 The minimum scoring for entry will be that which will reasonably predict that at the end of Year 11 the candidate will attain qualifications sufficient to embark on Sixth Form studies at the school, given the curriculum through the school with its particular spread of subjects, time allocation to them and style of delivery.
-It is anticipated that this level will correspond approximately with that which would be attained or exceeded by 25% of the age group locally.
-Arrangements to take the tests will be announced by the governing body in the local press and also advertised on the school’s website.
-Application to take the test should be made on the school’s application form which is available from the school and should be returned to the school.
+It is anticipated that this level will correspond approximately with that which would be attained or exceeded by 25% of girls locally.
+Arrangements to take the tests will be advertised by the Board of Trustees on the schools website.
+There will be provision for girls unable to sit the test on the prescribed date due to illness or for religious reasons.
+Application to take the test should be made on the school’s application form, which is available on the schools website.

 or (b) be selected for grammar school education by the Kent Age 11 assessment administered through the Local Authority coordinated scheme.

-Girls who reside in the District of Shepway (a map of this area is available from the school).
-In the event of the number of successful students in Shepway exceeding the number of places available, the nearness of a child’s home to school will apply (see below for full details).
+ii.
+Girls who reside in the District of Folkestone & Hythe - in the event of the number of successful students in Folkestone & Hythe exceeding the number of places available, the nearness of a child’s home to school will apply (see below for full details).

-In order to assess the nearness of a child’s home to school, we use the distance (as supplied by the LA) between the child’s permanent home address and the school, measured in a straight line using Ordnance Survey address point data.
-Distances are measured from a point defined as within the child’s home, to a point defined as within the school, as specified by Ordnance Survey.
+In order to assess the nearness of a child’s home to school, we use the distance (as supplied by the LA) between the child’s permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point data.
+Distances are measured from a point defined as within the child’s home, to a point defined as within the school, as specified by NLPG.
 The same address point on the school site is used for everybody.

-Subject to the availability of places, girls may be admitted to the school between the ages of 11 and 15 if they achieve a satisfactory standard in the assessments made by the school in English, Mathematics and non-verbal reasoning.
-Those wishing to be tested for late entry should contact the Admissions Officer at the school.
-The school will then contact the parent/carer to arrange a mutually convenient date for testing to be carried out.
-No provision will be made for any student to repeat an academic year, apart from in exceptional circumstances.
+Subject to the availability of places, girls may be admitted to the school between the ages of 11 and 15 if they achieve a satisfactory standard in the assessments made by the school in English, Mathematics and Non-verbal reasoning.
+Those wishing to be tested for late entry should contact the Admissions Officer.
+The school will then contact the parent/carer to arrange a mutually convenient date for testing.

 Application for entry should be in line with the child’s normal age group.
 No provision will be made for any student to repeat an academic year, except in exceptional circumstances.

-For entry onto our AS and A2 level courses we require:
+For entry onto our AS, A2 and Btec courses we require:

-Following the admission of internal students transferring from Year 11, all remaining places will be allocated to learners who have met the entry requirements for the particular course of study.
-Where there are more learners seeking places than the number of places available, the following over subscription criteria will be applied in the order set out below to rank students until the overall figure for the year group is reached:
+Following the admission of internal students transferring from Year 11, all remaining places will be allocated to students who have met the entry requirements for the particular course of study.
+Where there are more students seeking places than places available, the following over subscription criteria will be applied in the order set out below to rank students until the overall figure for the year group is reached:

 Any applicant refused a place in the Sixth Form is entitled to make an appeal to an independent appeal panel, whether the student is already attending the school or is an external candidate.
 Appeals may be lodged by the parent, by the student or both.

-Parents have a statutory right of appeal, should an application for a place be refused, by writing to The Clerk to the Governors, care of the school.
+Parents have a statutory right of appeal, should an application for a place be refused, by writing to The Clerk to the Board of Trustees, c/o the school.

-It should be noted that any student who applies for entry to the 6th Form with qualifications other than those recognised in the UK will be required to demonstrate that she has achieved the required standard for entry.
+It should be noted that any student who applies for entry to the sixth Form with qualifications other than those recognised in the UK would be required to demonstrate that she has achieved the required standard for entry.
 This may involve tests in a range of subjects.